Frequently Asked Questions

 10. Is HVHA dry heat sterilization compatible with dental hand pieces?

-11. Can instruments be pouched or wrapped during the sterilization process to ensure their continued sterility subsequent to their removal from the COX HVHA sterilizer?
+11. Can instruments be pouched or wrapped during the sterilization process to ensure their continued sterility subsequent to their removal from the HVHA sterilizer?

-The COX HVHA sterilizer can process both wrapped and unwrapped instruments via pre-set sterilization cycles.
+The HVHA sterilizer can process both wrapped and unwrapped instruments via pre-set sterilization cycles.
 The integrity of the nylon pouches to protect instruments after sterilization from environmental contaminants is not compromised during the sterilization process.

 14. What are the true times required of the total HVHA treatment cycle from start to finish?

-16. Is the throughput volume of the COX RapidHeat Sterilizer equivalent to that of comparable tabletop steam sterilizers?
+16. Is the throughput volume of the RapidHeat Sterilizer equivalent to that of comparable tabletop steam sterilizers?